evcaho/curriculum/web_development_101/project_installations.md

 **Cons**

 * Performance with Ubuntu won't be as sharp as a dual booting.
+FLi
 ####Option 2 - Dual Booting
 You can install Ubuntu along side Windows on your machine by dual booting.
-This essentially means when you boot up your computer you will be brought to a screen that will allow you to choose which operating system you want to use, either your Windows operating system or your new linux operating system.
+This essentially means when you boot up your computer you will be brought to a screen that will allow you to choose which operating system you want to use, either your Windows operating system or your new Linux operating system.
 [Here](https://www.youtube.com/watch?v=hOz66FC0pWU) is a guide of how to set this up.

 **Pros**

-* Gives you access to both Windows and Linux
+* Gives you access to both Windows and

 * This option will yield the best performance from Ubuntu as it will be installed directly on your hard drive.
 * You can customise as you like with different text editors etc